Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Results

 \subsection{Convergent attention reveals an RNA processing module}

-A notable finding emerged from comparing regulatory modules detected by CDT-II's two distinct attention mechanisms.

-We applied Louvain community detection\textsuperscript{16} to networks derived from each mechanism separately.
-From the RNA self-attention matrix, we identified community C1 (679 genes) with highly significant enrichment for RNA binding (Gene Ontology\textsuperscript{17} molecular function; $P = 5 \times 10^{-16}$) and metabolism of RNA (Reactome\textsuperscript{18}; $P = 2 \times 10^{-9}$).
-From the DNA-to-RNA cross-attention matrix---where gene similarity was computed based on shared attention to the same genomic regions---we identified community C3 (165 genes) with even stronger enrichment for RNA binding ($P = 1 \times 10^{-16}$), spliceosome (KEGG\textsuperscript{19}; $P = 4 \times 10^{-10}$), and mRNA splicing (Reactome\textsuperscript{18}; $P = 2 \times 10^{-9}$).
+We applied Louvain community detection [16] to networks derived from each mechanism separately.
+From the RNA self-attention matrix, community C1 (679 genes) showed enrichment for RNA binding (Gene Ontology [17]; $P = 5 \times 10^{-16}$) and metabolism of RNA (Reactome [20]; $P = 2 \times 10^{-9}$).
+From the cross-attention matrix, community C3 (165 genes) showed even stronger enrichment for RNA binding ($P = 1 \times 10^{-16}$), spliceosome (KEGG [19]; $P = 4 \times 10^{-10}$), and mRNA splicing (Reactome [20]; $P = 2 \times 10^{-9}$).